One in three engineers, on maintenance.

 Treat flags as temporary by default.
 Most release flags should live for days to weeks, not months or years.

-Automate Cleanup
+Automate cleanup

 Manual tracking doesn't scale.
 Use tooling to automatically identify flags that are ready for removal.